 Choosing the right doctor and hospital

-The work of all staff at a hospital contributes to how well the hospital is run.
-This affects your safety and the quality of care you will receive.
+The work of all staff in a hospital affects how well the hospital functions.
+This affects your safety and the quality of the care you will receive there.

 - Patient injuries, such as falls

 - Patients who receive the wrong medicine or the wrong dosage of a medicine

 - Patients who didn't receive antibiotics before surgery

 - Complications, such as infections, blood clots, and bedsores (pressure ulcers)